-- Log in to www.anthem.com - Select My Health Dashboard from the top navigation menu. - The My Health Check-in tile will display at the top.
-Click "Get started". - My Health Check-in can also be accessed from the Programs page and click "Start assessment". - Click on the "submit" button when you have completed your assessment. - After completing your assessment, you be shown some custom recommendations based on your answers. - Within the purple tile for My Health Check-in is a link for "View Completed Assessments".
-This will allow you to print or email the dates of the last five completed assessments. - If you have previously completed the assessment in the current benefit year, you will see the "Retake assessment" link.
+- Log in to www.anthem.com. - Select My Health Dashboard from the top navigation menu and select Dashboard from the dropdown menu. - The My Health Check-in tile will display at the top.
+Click Get started. - My Health Check-in can also be accessed from the Programs page and click View assessment. - Click on the submit button when you have completed your assessment. - After completing your assessment, you will be shown some custom recommendations based on your answers. - Within the purple tile for My Health Check-in is a link for View Completed Assessments.
+This will allow you to print or email the date of your last completion of My Health Check-in assessment. - If you have previously completed the assessment in the current benefit year, you will see the "Retake assessment" link.